Gengenbach Christmas Market 2026: Plan your visit

 Practical tips for your visit to the Gengenbach Christmas market

-• Admission The Christmas market is free.
+• Admission: The Christmas market itself is free to enter.

 Frequently asked questions about the Gengenbach Christmas market